This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Status Assign the status of the list as Active or Inactive.

-Note: Only the list(s) with Active status appears in the conditions.
+Note: Only the list(s) with Active status appear in the conditions.

 List Type Associate the list with any one of the following operands: